dhirajpatra/ollama-langchain-streamlit/README.md

-# Ollama and Phi3 Based Chatbot Application
+# Ollama and Phi3 Based Microservices Chatbot Application

 This repository contains a Flask-based application using the Ollama and Phi3 models to create an interactive chatbot.
 The application is designed to provide fast and accurate responses to user queries through a microservices architecture, where the front-end and back-end are isolated.
 Unlike other setups where Streamlit and Ollama might be combined, our system uses REST APIs for communication between the front-end and back-end, allowing for greater flexibility and modularity.